IrrelevantGibbon/brainfuck-interpreter/README.md

 # Brainfuck-interpreter

-Simple Brainfuck interpreter, dirty without all the errors possible or even a safe mode but it was fun
+Simple Brainfuck interpreter, dirty without good error management or even a safe mode but it was fun